imartayan/CBL/README.md

 cbl = { git = https://github.com/imartayan/CBL.git }
 ```

+### Choosing the right parameters

+The `CBL` struct takes two main parameters as constants:
+- an integer `K` specifying the size of the *k*-mers
+- an integer type `T` (e.g. `u32`, `u64`, `u128`) that must be large enough to store both a *k*-mer *and* its number of bits together

+Therefore `T` should be large enough to store $2k + \lg(2k)$ bits.
+In particular, since primitive integers cannot store more than 128 bits, this means that `K` must be ≤ 59.

+Additionally, you can specify a third (optional) parameter `PREFIX_BITS` which determines the size of the underlying bitvector.
+Changing this parameters affects the space usage and the query time of the data structure, see the paper for more details.

 ## Building from source

 You can clone the repository and its submodules with